 The spirits come alive this Halloween on San Diego’s most notorious tour… Ghosts & Gravestones.
 Take your seat on the trolley as our Ghost Hosts transport you back in time to San Diego’s past – and witness for yourself the paranormal activity, ghostly sightings and the unexplainable mysteries that surround some of San Diego’s most haunted sites.
 Catch your breath as you finish your tour at the Whaley House, which is the number one haunted house in the United States according to the Travel Channel’s America’s Most Haunted… Watch your back—the ghosts are angry and looking for revenge.

-SeaWorld gets into the spirit of Halloween with a celebration geared toward young children and families on Saturdays and Sundays September 21 – October 27.
+SeaWorld gets into the spirit of Halloween with a celebration geared toward young children and families on select days from September 16 – October 31.
 You can enjoy special daytime Halloween performances, costumed creatures and even celebrate Halloween with Sesame Street characters.
 Bring your little ones in costume and let the family festivities commence.
-This event is included with regular daytime park admission and kids are free with purchase of adult ticket.
+This event is included with regular daytime park admission and kids are free with the purchase of an adult ticket.

 6th & Juniper in Balboa Park

 Take a walk down the trails at Balboa Park for a terrifying experience you will wish you could forget.
 During your one-mile trek, beware of the terrifying unknown that exists among the twisted pines and gnarled oak trees.
 Don’t go alone—or if you’re faint of heart, San Diego’s only all-outdoor haunted attraction will scare you beyond expectation.
 General admission tickets and VIP tickets with fast pass are available at a discount when purchased online.